Free life insurance quotes in minutes

 If you’re a small business owner, a personal life insurance policy is especially important because you may not have typical employee benefits like a retirement account, group life insurance, or disability insurance.

-If your family relies on the income that comes from your small business, the death benefit from a life insurance policy may provide financial support after your death.
+If your family relies on the income that comes from your small business, the death benefit from a life insurance policy will provide financial support after your death.

 To protect your business as well, you may want to consider a supplementary key person insurance policy.
 This is a specific type of company-owned life insurance designed to help keep a business afloat even if the owner or another important employee dies.